ASCS-eV/envited-x-data-space/apps/envited.ascs.digital/modules/Icons/README.md

-# ENVITED-X Icons
+# ENVITED-X Data Space Icons

-All icons are not under open-source license.
+All icons are licensed for the Automotive Solution Center for Simulation e.V.